-Fort Sask fire department welcomes new sleeping quarters - FortSaskOnline.com
+Fire department welcomes new sleeping quarters - FortSaskOnline.com

 As the local fire department transitions to a 24-hour service, crews now have a place to rest their heads at night.

-The Fort Saskatchewan fire department recently had a modular unit delivered and installed at the station, which features five separate sleeping areas for staff to use during their 14-hour night shifts.
+The Fort Saskatchewan Fire Department recently had a modular unit delivered and installed at the station, which features five separate sleeping areas for staff to use during their 14-hour night shifts.

 Each sheep-themed room includes a single bed, a wardrobe area and a night table, as well as an indvidual heating unit.